jaketripp/dinner-and-code-learning/_posts/2016-08-02-Python-Projects.md

     # if failed is equal to zero
     # print You Won
     if failed == 0:
-        print "You won"
+        print("You Win")
-        # exit the script
+        # exit the loop, effectively ending the script
         break

     print("")